Cost-aware Bayesian Optimization via the Pandora's Box Gittins Index: Theory and calculations

 \subsection{Closed-form expression for the PBGI unknown-cost variant}

 In the Lunar Lander and Robot Pushing empirical examples of \Cref{sec:experiments}, the cost function does not admit an analytic, automatically-differentiable form, and can only be evaluated in a black-box manner.
 To handle this, we model the logarithm of the costs as a Gaussian process, and condition this process on the costs observed at locations evaluated so far.
-This mirrors how unknown costs are handled in other acquisition functions, such as the budgeted multi-step expected improvement acquisition function of \textcite{astudillo2021multi}.
+This mirrors how unknown costs are handled in \textcite{astudillo2021multi} for other acquisition functions, such as EIPC and BMSEI.

 From the viewpoint of the Pandora's Box problem, stochastic costs make little difference: following the discussion in \Cref{apdx:theory:intuition}, the optimality results of \textcite{weitzman1979optimal} continue to hold even if costs are stochastic, so long as the costs in the formula for $\alpha^\star$ are replaced with expected costs.
 Mirroring this, if we plug in the mean of a log-normal random variable into the definition of $\alpha^{\f{PBGI}}$, we obtain the following acquisition function.